-Preston earned a full athletic scholarship to the University of Louisville and graduated in December 2013 with a bachelor’s degree in Education.
-Playing for Coach Charlie Strong, he was a three-year starter at linebacker amassing a career total 301 tackles.
-During his junior season, Preston emerged as one of the leading linebackers in the country for a Louisville team that went 11-2, won a Big East Championship and beat Florida in the Sugar Bowl.
-While at Louisville he earned 2nd Team All-Big East and 2nd Team All-American Athletic Conference selections.
-As a senior, he lead Louisville in tackles as the Cardinals went 12-1 and won the American Athletic Conference.
-Preston was named to the Kentucky Pro Football Hall of Fame All-Collegiate Team, and selected to play in the East-West Shrine All-Star Game.
+Preston earned a full athletic scholarship to the University of Louisville and graduated in December 2013 with a bachelor’s degree in education.
+A three-year starter at linebacker he amassed a career total 301 tackles.
+During his junior season, Preston emerged as one of the leading linebackers in the country for a Louisville team that won the Big East Championship and upset Florida in the Sugar Bowl.
+In 2014 Preston was named to the Kentucky Pro Football Hall of Fame All-Collegiate Team and selected to play in the East-West Shrine Collegiate All-Star Game.
 In November 2019 he was named in Sports Illustrated to Louisville football’s 2010 All-Decade team.

-In the 2014 NFL draft, Preston was selected by the Buffalo Bills in the 3rd round (73rd overall pick).
-As a rookie inside linebacker he recorded 109 tackles - the most among Bills’ defenders and second among NFL rookies.
-He has produced 100+ tackles in each of his four NFL seasons, increasing in production every year.
-During the 2017 season, Preston lead the NFL with 144 tackles.
-On March 16, 2018, as an Unrestricted Free Agent, Preston signed to play for his hometown Cincinnati Bengals.
+The Buffalo Bills selected Preston in the 3rd round of the 2014 NFL draft, 73rd overall.
+As a rookie linebacker he led his team with 109 tackles - second among all NFL rookies.
+He produced 100+ tackles in each of his four seasons with the Bills.
+In 2017 Preston lead all NFL defenders with 144 tackles.
+In March of 2018, Preston signed to play for the Cincinnati Bengals.